LIQUITEX LAUNCHES A GROUNDBREAKING NEW RANGE OF CADMIUM-FREE COLOURS

 The testing was conducted blind, without the artists’ knowledge of the difference between each set.
 They were allowed one month to work with and compare both sets.
 They were given a journal to keep throughout the assessment.
 None identified the fact that one set was Cadmium-Free.

-Liquitex wants artists to experience first-hand that this is a true parity performance replacement for cadmium colors.
+Liquitex wants artists to experience first-hand that this is a true parity performance replacement for cadmium colours.
 Therefore the brand plans to invest in a robust communications campaign which will include digital advertising and a global social media campaign.
 The brand will also organise a number of demonstrations in-store as well as in the educational sector to make sure as many artists as possible get the opportunity to see the new range for first-hand.
 Alongside this Liquitex will provide informative point of sale materials for stores.

 Visit the Liquitex website to find out more, and watch this space for specific launch date news.